i8degrees/nomlib/README.md

 ```
 git clone https://github.com/i8degrees/nomlib
 cd nomlib
-windev.rb gen
+nomdev.rb gen
 ```

 Upon a successful generation, you should have populated your current build directory with several Visual Studio project files: **nomlib.vcxproj** is the one you will want to work with.

-You may also be interested in the functionality of **windev.rb build**.
+You may also be interested in the functionality of **nomdev.rb build**.
 (Uses the MSVCPP build tools chain with MSBuild to compile the project via command line).

 ### Project Options ###